 Why is inventory turnover important to track?

 Inventory turnover is like tea leaves to a fortune teller.
 It can show how well the business is doing.
 Just looking at the inventory turnover, you can see how quickly stock is being converted into sales.
 Tracking inventory turnover is a key part of inventory accounting.
-To learn more about the importance of inventory turnover, you can take a look over here.
+To learn more about the importance of inventory turnover, you can take a look at this blog.

 Are there consequences to having too much inventory?